astronomer/docs/software/task-usage-metrics.md

 ## View task usage metrics

-Depending on your permissions, you can view task usage metrics for a given installation, Workspace, or Deployment in the Astronomer UI.
+Depending on your permissions, you can view task usage metrics for a given installation, Workspace, or Deployment in the Software UI.

-- View an installation's task usage: In the Astronomer UI, go to **System Admin** > **Task Usage**.
+- View an installation's task usage: In the Software UI, go to **System Admin** > **Task Usage**.
 This page shows total task runs, as well as task runs per Workspace.
-- View a Workspace's task usage: In the Astronomer UI, select a Workspace and go to **Task Usage**.
+- View a Workspace's task usage: In the Software UI, select a Workspace and go to **Task Usage**.
 This page shows the Workspace's total task runs, as well as task runs per Deployment.
-- View a Deployment's task usage: In the Astronomer UI, select open a Workspace, select a Deployment in the Workspace, and go to **Task Usage**.
+- View a Deployment's task usage: In the Software UI, select open a Workspace, select a Deployment in the Workspace, and go to **Task Usage**.
 This page shows the Deployment's total task runs, as well as task runs per day.